rtlabs-com/p-net/doc/compliancetest.rst

 Troubleshooting
 ---------------
-If the test case "“Different access ways port-to-port" fails, verify that your laptop Ethernet interface speed is set to 100 Mbit/s and that any Windows or Siemens (TIA portal) LLDP implementation on the Ethernet interface is disabled.
+If the test case "Different access ways port-to-port" fails, verify that your laptop Ethernet interface speed is set to 100 Mbit/s and that any Windows or Siemens (TIA portal) LLDP implementation on the Ethernet interface is disabled.

+If you in the test case "Different access ways port-to-port" end up with the error "NumberOfPeers is not valid" make sure that the device "D" is disconnected from port 2 of your device under test.

 If the "Alarm" test case fails with the message "No valid Transport ACK on the Alarm ACK was received", then the Ethernet receive task probably